IN2-Moist/2Take1-Moist-Script/README.md

 - Network Bail Kick

-`Network kick using globals to force the player to bail from the session very effective against most Modder`s but most good menus would be protected against this! if it is going to work and kick them it would instantly remove them with no delay`
+`Network kick using globals to force the player to bail from the session very effective against most Modder's but most good menus would be protected against this! if it is going to work and kick them it would instantly remove them with no delay`

+- Test Kick

+` Experimental Script Event Kick`

 - Host Kick All

 `Only works while you are the current session host, but will kick all players with a Players have voted you out of session message preventing them joining again.
 Does not effect you or friends just all others`

+## Session Troll Functions

+- set Bounty on Lobby

+`10 k Bounty for all including yourself!`

+- Block all Players Passive

+`Prevent any player from being able to use passive mode`

+**Play Game Sounds from all players ped + Coords**
+- all Horn
+- all Air Drop
+- all Explosion Countdown
+- Annoying sound!
+CANT BE UNDONE!
+(YOU NEED TO LEAVE THE SESSION TO STOP IT)
+- allBomb Armed (Value Toggle the value is a delay between each loop)  		**Offset Delays for these and play a kinda tune**
+- all Bomb Disarmed (Value Toggle the value is a delay between each loop)	**These combined Delay's offset from the other to Make Music**
+- Illuminate Everyone (Light Hat + Little Strobe Light Attaches on all)
+- Everyone is a Dick Head!
+(Big Ass Black Dildo on everyones Forehead)
+- Give all Dildo Dicks (Big Ass Black Dildo between everyones legs)

+**Online Session**
+- Apply force to world entitys
+- Freeze World Vehicles & Objects
+- Any Friends Online (Friend online & in Muliplayer Check & Notify)
 ## Player Functions:

 #### Ped Functions
 #### Vehicle Functions
 #### Player Options
+#### Player Stats

 ##### Ped Functions